 Design thinking

-Short of creating a three-legged jean, dont limit your creativity with denim.
-However, dont underestimate the appeal of the timeless five-pocket classic either.
+Short of creating a three-legged jean, do not limit your creativity with denim.
+However, do not underestimate the appeal of the timeless five-pocket classic either.
 Fit will always be key – keep working on it; it is a story in and of itself.
 The next thing to think about is functionality.

-Localiation
+Localization

-The same pair of jeans will have drastically different meanings in Japan, China, US and Germany.
+The same pair of jeans will have drastically different meanings in Japan, China, the US and Germany.
 Do not be tempted to tell the same story to customers in different markets: adapt it to the local attitudes.
 Cultural sensitivity is more important than ever.

 Authenticity

 Diversity in denim is a reflection of a diverse society.
 Denim needs to become a symbol for the open-minded outlook Generations X, Y and Z are embracing.
-It needs to invoke dreams in the end consumer.
+It needs to invoke dreams in the mind of the end consumer.
 Denim stories can be told through a brand’s heritage but also the right celebrity partnerships.

 Connectivity